Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

 ![git log commit trailer](https://i.imgur.com/qz7YaSi.png)

-Finally, after pushing to the remote repository, you should see that this commit has a link to both author’s GitHub accounts.
+Finally, after pushing to the remote repository, you should see that this commit has a link to both author's GitHub accounts.

 Here is further documentation about [creating commits with mulitple authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors).